asdf-format/asdf-standard/docs/source/schemas.rst

 fact be invalid against their schemas if the any of the removed attributes were required.

 Implementations **must not** remove attributes with default values from the tree.
-Beginning with ASDF Standard 1.6.0, implementations also must not fill default values directly from the schema.
+Beginning with ASDF specification 1.6.0, implementations also must not fill default values directly from the schema.
 This will avoid ambiguity when multiple schema defaults are present, and also permit the ``default`` attribute to contain a description that is not appropriate to use as a literal default value.
 For example::

     default: An array of zeros matching the dimensions of the data array.

-For ASDF Standard < 1.6.0, filling default values from the schema is required.
+For ASDF specification < 1.6.0, filling default values from the schema is required.
 This is necessary to support files written by older versions of the Python implementation.

 .. rubric:: Footnotes